 In the traditional German cake, the chocolate layers are soaked in kirsch syrup, although brandy or rum can substitute.
 American recipes tend to omit all spirits to make the cake family-friendly (and nowhere near as interesting).

-The earliest version of the recipe possibly dates to the late 16th century, when cacao ground from costly New World beans was first integrated into cakes and cookies.
+The earliest version of Black Forest possibly dates to the late 16th century, when costly New World cacao beans were first integrated into puddings and drinks.

 Please follow and like us: